-We've already discussed how much corporations actually lose when FCPA finds out about their fraud schemes - millions and billions.
+We've already discussed how many corporations actually lose when FCPA finds out about their fraud schemes - millions and billions.
 Paying bribes seems inevitable - you need to compete with other companies, so if everybody does it, we will do the same.

 True, but may cost you a fortune: according to HBR research, firms with poor anticorruption ratings had 5% higher annual sales growth in weakly regulated regions than firms with good ratings did.
-In contrast, these firms had lower profitability on sales growth in the same regions than their competitors with a good reputation.
+In contrast, these firms had lower profitability on sales growth in the same regions as their competitors with a good reputation.

 As a result, you may win once but lose to your competitors in the long run.

 Whistleblowing hotlines, as a part of compliance system, show different results in effectiveness since there are no even two companies alike.
-A high number of reports do not necessarily point at problems in the company but show trust to the company's compliance system from the employees.
+A high number of reports do not necessarily point at problems in the company, but show trust to the company's compliance system from the employees.
 Working reporting systems with various types of connection and follow-up ensure that there is the most valuable resource - information - stays within the company.

 All images used in these articles belong to Business vector created by stories - www.freepik.com